 At the very bottom I will include some of the tools and replacement parts that are mentioned.
 I have seen damaged oil drain plugs ever since I first got into the auto repair business in 1984.
 Although it was far less common in the old days due to better materials.
 Back then most of the damage would be taken by the softer drain plug instead of damage occurring to the threaded hole inside the heavy steel pan.

-Even if the shop policy was not to replace the plug itself most of them offered new gaskets to be installed around the old ones.
-This was also good business and reduced comebacks.
+Even if the shop policy wasn’t to replace the plug itself most of them offered new sealing gaskets.
+This was a good business decision and reduced comebacks.
 In some cases threads are not provided all the way up the shaft of the drain bolt.
-If a gasket is crushed or eliminated because of damage or wear this bolt will screw too far in and could damage the oil pan or leak.
+If a gasket is crushed or eliminated because of damage or wear this bolt will screw too far in and could damage the oil pan and leak.

-I added two things to my toolbox to make sure that I was always prepared for any problems that arose from a maintenance oil change.
+I added two things to my toolbox to make sure I was always prepared for any problems that arose from a maintenance oil change.
 The first one is an oil pan repair kit.
 This kit comes with inserts.
-Basically how it works is that you drill out the old oil pan while it is still on the vehicle and install the supplied locking insert.
+Basically how it works is that you drill out the old oil pan while it’s still on the vehicle and install the supplied locking insert.

 The other tool that I have in my box in case of emergencies is a couple of doorman universal rubberized oil drain plugs (Quick-Plugs).
 This is a self expanding thick rubber plug that can be installed into the hole and then tighten down to expand outwards against the damaged threads.
 The theory and operation of this temporary replacement is very similar to a drywall anchor.

-I say “temporary repair” because I really only use this when a problem develops on a quick oil change and the customer doesn’t have time to resolve it.
+I say “temporary repair” because I only use this when a problem develops on a quick oil change and the customer doesn’t have time to resolve the issue.
 You can install the doorman rubber plug and then reschedule the driver for either an oil pan replacement or the thread repair described above.

-When you have a motor where the drain plug is hard to get at like in most Marine applications or even on some cars and trucks I usually recommend that a quick drain valve be installed.
-These are usually made of heavy brass and screw in to replace the oil drain plug.
+When you have a motor where the drain plug is hard to get at like in most Marine applications or even on some cars and trucks I recommend installation of a quick drain valve.
+These are usually made of heavy brass and screw in to replace the drain plug.
 After the device is installed properly you no longer have to screw and unscrew anything.

 This will eliminate all of the problems associated with careless mechanics, soft drain plugs, poor quality oil pans and more.
 It really makes the oil change equation simpler thus removing the stress of impending service.
 Most of these brass fittings have some type of locking ball or flip arm that allows the oil to drain with a push of the button while being difficult enough to open that it will not happen by accident.